redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 130516
 ======

-_building an Arduino bare bone (+ try LaunchPad with Enigma as a cheap alternative)_
+_building an Arduino bare bone (+ try LaunchPad with Energia as a cheap alternative)_

 //--build bare bone arduino
 ---------------------------